bryanvaz/vue-custom-element-shadow-examples/README.md

-# vue-custom-element-shadow-examples
+# ShadowDOM examples for vue-custom-element

 Demonstrates how ShadowDOM based WebComponents functionality should work with VueCLI 3 based projects.

-This project uses (vue-custom-components)[https://github.com/karol-f/vue-custom-element] for WebComponent functionality, however similar principles should apply for the native web-component-wrapper.
+This project uses [vue-custom-element](https://github.com/karol-f/vue-custom-element) for WebComponent functionality, however similar principles should apply for the native web-component-wrapper.

 ## Run example in dev mode
 ```